 The judiciary serves as a check on executive power by interpreting laws and ensuring compliance with the constitution.
 Key aspects include:

-• Reviewing executive orders and actions for legality.
+• Reviewing executive orders and actions for legality and constitutionality.

 Checks and Balances